 Namibia is a stunning country quite unlike any other destination, either in Africa or elsewhere.
 With the oldest desert on earth and the largest sand dunes in the world, Namibia's scenery is absolutely mind-blowing, and this is the country's main draw.
-Namibia does have populations of the world's only desert elephant and desert rhino (both species uniquely adapted to survival in the inhospitable desert), so a Namibia Holiday also offers a unique game viewing experience.
+Namibia does have populations of the world's only desert elephant and desert black rhino (both species uniquely adapted to survival in the inhospitable desert), so a Namibia Holiday also offers a unique game viewing experience.

 Our top 5 reasons to take a Namibia holiday

 1. The reasons to visit Namibia start and end with its magnificent (and magnificently varied) scenery.
 This is a photographer’s paradise - see why in our blog.

 2. One of the most remarkable existences on earth has been carved out by the Himba tribe of Namibia.
 Living with very little water, they have adapted by bathing in smoke and caking their skin to retain water.
 A visit to the Himba is an unparalleled cultural experience.

 3. Namibia’s vast expanse offers a great variety of landscape and experiences – from the famous red sand dunes of Sossusvlei, to the wild and haunting Skeleton Coast, and the dense green bush and action packed game drives on the salt pan of Etosha National Park.
-For more information on Namibia as the alternative African wildlife experience, which it certainly is!
+For more information on Namibia as the alternative African wildlife experience, click on the link.